Laptop radiation dangers may be greater than you realize.

 “The studies aren’t quite there yet, but I think we can say that anything that might cause cancer almost always causes birth defects, so pregnant women—or those wanting to become pregnant soon—should take extra precautions.”

 Which Way is your Laptop more Dangerous—Wired or Wireless?

 There are conflicting reports on this question.
 Some experts claim that using WiFi or 3G connectivity is more harmful because of the microwave radiation from these sources (on top of that coming off the laptop itself).
 They say it’s better to use cable connection and keep the wireless ability switched off.

 Other reports tell us that laptops are even more harmful when they’re plugged in and charging, because computer-charging devices are ungrounded.
 They claim that the amount of radiation you’re exposed to when your laptop is plugged in compared to that running on a battery is 100x higher.

 Avoiding Laptop Radiation Dangers

-Either way, it’s clear you should use your computer with care.
+No matter if you’re feeling symptoms at this point or not, it’s clear you should use your computer—or your tablet—with care.
 And if you use your laptop a lot, you might consider getting laptop radiation protection, which is relatively inexpensive, considering laptop radiation health risks.

 Is your laptop dangerous?
 It’s clear it probably is, especially if you use it on your lap.
 But there’s no reason to stop using it, if you have protection.
 Just as we use sunscreen to prevent skin cancer, and wash our hands to prevent illness in our digestive systems, using laptop radiation protection in today’s world just makes good sense.